An Historical Perspective on Fractional Calculus in Linear Viscoelasticity

 The beginning of the modern applications of fractional calculus in linear viscoelasticity is generally attributed to the 1979 PhD thesis by Bagley (under supervision of Prof. Torvik), see [Bagley (1979)], followed by a number of relevant papers, e.g. [Bagley and Torvik (1979); (1983a); (1983b)] and [Torvik and Bagley (1984)].
 However, for the sake of completeness, one would recall also the 1970 PhD thesis of Rossikhin under the supervision of Prof. Meshkov, see [Rossikhin (1970)], and the 1971 PhD thesis of the author under the supervision of Prof. Caputo, summarized in [Caputo and Mainardi (1971b)].

-To date, applications of fractional calculus in linear and nonlinear viscoelasticity have been considered by a great and increasing number of authors to whom we have tried to refer in our huge (but not exhaustive) bibliography at the end of our book [Mainardi (2010)].
+To date, applications of fractional calculus in linear and nonlinear viscoelasticity have been considered by a great and increasing number of authors to whom we have tried to refer in the huge (but not exhaustive) bibliography of our recent book [Mainardi (2010)].
 Furthermore, in our book the interested reader can find an accessible introduction to fractional calculus and related special functions.